trifle-io/trifle-io/docs/trifle-docs/configuration.md

 Gem fallbacks to global configuration if custom configuration is not passed to method.
 You can do this by creating initializer, or calling it on the beginning of your ruby script.

 Unfortunately there are three ways to configure `Trifle::Docs`.
 And that depends on the way you plan to use it.
-Please refer to [usage](usage) documentation for configuration for your usecase.
+Please refer to [getting started](getting_started) documentation for configuration for your usecase.

 ## Global configuration